 Table of Contents

-If you have ever used a Linux Server, you know that there are many commands that are important to remember.
-With the wide range of commands that are available to you it can be hard to remember them all.
-For example, the one you ran not 2 minutes ago that is not on the screen anymore.
-There are a few ways to find those commands once they are no longer visible.
-Such as using the Up Arrow Key to cycle through them one at a time.
+If you have ever used a Linux Server, you know that many commands are important to remember.
+With the wide range of available commands, it can be hard to remember them all.
+For example, the one you ran not 2 minutes ago is not on the screen anymore.
+There are a few ways to find those commands once they are no longer visible, such as using the Up Arrow Key to cycle through them one at a time.
 However, you can also use the History command.

 The history command lists the previous commands used on the server for the current user.
 You get the list in chronological order.
-So they should be in order that they were entered in.
-There are additional flags that you can also pass into the history command as well, to help filter or better understand the results.
+So they should be so that they were entered in.
+There are additional flags that you can also pass into the history command to help filter or better understand the results.

 You can also run a command that was much earlier in the history list.
 To do so, enter the following, where n is the line you wish to run:

 To run the last command that used a specific string, enter: